imagestream/opuntia-docs/Opuntia-manual/configuration/firewall.rst

 option.
 These options can allow you to lower cpu usage by bypassing some of the default Netfilter packet processing for known packet flows.
 This can sometimes cause issues with applications.
 So these are not enabled by default.

+But if your network design is simple with only a single Internet gateway or no Multi-path Routing, the *Software flow Offloading* can greatly reduce the cpu load at a given throughput.

+*Hardware flow Offloading* is only supported on specific hardware platforms check your QuickStart Guide to see if your platform supports this feature.

 Zones
 *****